 Unfortunately, there’s no formula to dressing for a start-up interview, but the key variable is ultimately fitting in.
 You want to look like you’re already one of the team.
 Arriving in a 3-piece suit at a plaid-shirt and skinny jeans appropriate office will make you stand out – in not the best way.

 Pro Tip: Check out photos of the company office at places like The Muse and read reviews of interviews on Glassdoor to get a feel for what current employees wear.

 Do Your Homework.

 Coming prepared to your interview means knowing not only the history of a company, but the history of its people.
 Find out what (or who) you can relate to.
-Utilize social media to find common ground (hey, the guy interviewing you used to work at the same company as your neighbor’s cousin?
+Utilize social media or a free people search to find common ground (hey, the guy interviewing you used to work at the same company as your neighbor’s cousin?
 Cool, share that!).

 Pro Tip: At Nitro, we love when someone comes in and can reference our latest blog post, or recall a LinkedIn status they recently clicked on.

 Curiosity is a diamond in the rough when it comes to candidates – which is too bad, because Talent Team members love people who ask questions!
 Inquiring about the organization and its people shows you’re invested in learning about the company, which makes the company want to invest in you.

 Pro Tip: Check out the LinkedIn profiles of people you’ll be talking to; ask them about their careers, hobbies, or even their Alma mater.